- For annual performance, please refer to our Sustainability Report 2020.

 Supply Chain Assessment

 The quality of the services we provide and the infrastructure we build can be impacted by the reliability and quality of the products and services our suppliers deliver to us.
-In light of this, we have developed a set of supplier assessment procedures to help us build and maintain a sustainable supply chain network.
-Based on the procurement category as a proportion to their total spend, we categorised our suppliers into three separate groups, namely transport operations, property management and railway extension projects and identified the respective key focus areas for monitoring.
+Considering this, we have developed a set of supplier assessment procedures to help us build and maintain a sustainable supply chain network.
+We categorise our suppliers into three separate groups based on our major procurement categories in terms of total spend, namely transport operations, property management and railway extension projects and have identified respective key focus areas for monitoring.
 Percentage of spending by these supplier categories can be found in the Sustainability Report.